Take your child's First Steps towards a happy and active life!

 We want to change this.

-We have designed a handy pack to provide children with all the tools they need to take their first steps to leading a more active life.
+We have designed an innovative pack to provide children with all the tools they need to take their first steps to leading a more active life.
 Our aim is that the First Steps pack will help give children the confidence to join a local, accessible sports club by learning the basics in a fun, supportive environment.

 Designed for children aged 3 to 11 years old, the pack includes: